 Where can EcoReps report their service activities or get more information?

 Any EcoReps reporting or questions should be sent to the EcoReps Director, Dr. Brian Barnes.
 Dr. Barnes can be reached at 502-338-1338 by phone or text, and he can be emailed at email@example.com.
 Dr. Barnes has a campus mailbox in the Philosophy Department, HUM 312F, and his physical office is Stevenson Hall, room 421.

 At the core of the Eco-Reps program is an online training series (below) focused on topics in sustainability, particularly as they apply at UofL.
 The series is not intended to be exhaustive concerning sustainability as a whole, nor any individual topic, but the intent is to empower and educate you about the different ways UofL is addressing sustainability and what we, the UofL community, must do to move forward.

 Once you become an Eco-Rep, you’ll be expected to serve as a resource person for sustainability in your sub-community at UofL, whether it’s your immediate peers and colleagues, your department, your building, your club, your residence hall, or any other realm where you live, work, and play.
 We encourage you to become conscious of the specific physical and social systems in your own department or residence hall.
 Help your peers understand the options and advantages of more sustainable solutions during planning meetings or when designing systems.

-AUDIO: Brian Barnes and Angie Carlson discuss EcoReps and campus sustainability efforts (UofL Today with Mark Hebert, 93.9 FM The Ville, March 15, 2016)
+Brian Barnes & Angie Carlson discuss EcoReps and campus sustainability efforts (UofL Today with Mark Hebert, March 15, 2016)

 ...Stay tuned!
 More trainings are in the works!!